viviurbano/uri-problems/README.md

-# uri-problems
+# Beecrowd and HackerRank

-solving problems from URI Judge Online
+Solving problems from Beecrowd (before known as URI Judge Online) and HackerRank